dankrusi/WindowsVirtualDesktopHelper/README.md

 Note: The Setup project which creates the MSI installer will require the following extension to be installed: [Microsoft Visual Studio Installer Projects 2022](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects)

+Note: Building in Release mode will automatically sign the executable with the designated code-signing certificate, which will not work on your machine.
+If you really must build your own release, you can remove the post-build event.

 ### Depencencies

 This project doesn't have any dependencies or external libraries, and we expect it to stay this way.
 We want the app